Direct High-Resolution Imaging of Earth-Like Exoplanets

 In situ or near in situ imaging (Section~\ref{sec:in_situ}) could, in principle, reduce angular requirements to arcseconds by placing a $D\gtrsim0.20\,\mathrm{m}$ telescope at $r\lesssim 10^{5}\,\mathrm{km}$ from the target.
 Even so, at $v \approx 0.2\,c$, the flyby window within $r = 0.001\,\mathrm{AU}$ is $\sim 5\,\mathrm{s}$, whereas achieving SNR = 5 at that distance requires $\sim 6\,\mathrm{s}$ in a 10\,nm band.
 Autonomous navigation to $\pm 10^{5}\,\mathrm{km}$ over 4.24\,ly, dust shielding at relativistic speeds, and a downlink capable of $\sim 10^{3}\,\mathrm{bits\,s^{-1}}$ are all beyond current capabilities and unlikely to be realized in the next two decades.

-Section~\ref{sec:other_direct_techniques} examined the leading direct‐imaging concepts—ground‐based sparse‐aperture masking and speckle imaging on 8–10 m telescopes (resolution \(\sim10\)–\(50\,\mathrm{mas}\)), long‐baseline optical interferometry on \(\sim300\)\,m arrays (\(\sim0.5\)–\(1\,\mathrm{mas}\)), millimeter‐wave VLBI (\(\sim100\,\mu\mathrm{as}\)), and Solar System occultations by \(\sim1\)\,km screens at \(\sim40\)\,AU (Fresnel‐limited to \(\sim5\)–\(10\,\mu\mathrm{as}\)).
-Even under optimistic assumptions, these methods fall short of the $\sim0.85\,\mu\mathrm{as}$ angular resolution and requisite photon‐collection rates for a $10\times10$‐pixel surface map of an Earth analogue at 10\,pc by nearly five orders of magnitude, rendering them infeasible for exo‐Earth imaging.
+Section~\ref{sec:other_direct_techniques} examined the leading direct-imaging concepts---ground-based sparse-aperture masking and speckle imaging on 8–10 m telescopes (resolution \(\sim10\)–\(50\,\mathrm{mas}\)), long-baseline optical interferometry on \(\sim300\)\,m arrays (\(\sim0.5\)–\(1\,\mathrm{mas}\)), millimeter-wave VLBI (\(\sim100\,\mu\mathrm{as}\)), and Solar System occultations by \(\sim1\)\,km screens at \(\sim40\)\,AU (Fresnel-limited to \(\sim5\)–\(10\,\mu\mathrm{as}\)).
+Even under optimistic assumptions, these methods fall short of the $\sim0.85\,\mu\mathrm{as}$ angular resolution and requisite photon-collection rates for a $10\times10$-pixel surface map of an Earth analog at 10\,pc by nearly five orders of magnitude, rendering them infeasible for exo-Earth imaging.